Seashells Guide: How To Make Big Money With Little Shells

 It sold for $20,000 in the 1990s.

-This is by no means an in-depth guidepost to seashells so I recommend visiting ShellsPassion.com to see the price range your shells may be selling for.
+This is by no means an in-depth guidepost to seashells so I recommend visiting ShellsPassion.com to see the price range your shells may be selling for, and how to design a sea shells business website.

-There are many common seashells available, but the collectors are looking for the rare and monster size shells.
+There are many common seashells available, but the collectors are looking for the rare and monster size cowrie seashells.

 If you are serious about making money with your dusty collection of seashells, then eBay is the best place to start.